 potential source areas for RDX, followed by surface soil, subsurface soil, and groundwater

 sampling.
 The investigation results indicate that RDX is due to historical use of Fort

 Jackson’s ranges and it is not migrating from one point source.
 The next phase of work

 The Army is providing bottled water or whole-house filtration systems to residents whose drinking water contains RDX at levels above the U.S. Environmental Protection Agency (EPA) lifetime health risk advisory level of 2.0 µg/L. EPA defines the lifetime health risk level as the concentration in drinking water that is not expected to cause any non-carcinogenic adverse health effects over a lifetime of exposure.

 The Army is monitoring residential wells on a periodic basis.
 The frequency of sampling varies depending on the location and levels of explosive contaminants detected.
-The latest round of annual sampling was conducted the week of May 22, 2017.
-The results are consistent with previous results and were mailed to the homeowners in mid-July.
+The latest round of annual sampling was conducted the week of June 11, 2018.
+The results are consistent with previous results and were mailed to the homeowners in July.

 Based on our investigations to date, the RDX in off-post wells is not from our current hand grenade training, but is the result of historical training activities.
 Despite this, to ensure the safety of future generations, we are treating the soil with hydrated lime at our current hand grenade range on a quarterly basis.
 Studies have shown that raising the pH of the soil, through the application of lime, significantly reduces the amount of RDX leaving the range.

 How did Fort Jackson choose the initial wells sampled?